FeliciaTay/odetoslack/README.md

 21. Copy and paste the code in *code.py* into *app.py*.
 Save the changes and remember to run ```zappa update dev``` in the command prompt to update the changes.

 22. Congrats, you have finished the setting up!

-!!!
-Please remember to run
+Enjoy quiz-zing!

 # Acknowledgements
 Credits to: